sonpth/jgrive/README.md

 Overview
 --------
-A simple Java client to mimic GDrive after the client stop working due to Google deprecated its using API.
+A simple Java client to mimic <code>grive</code> after the client stop working due to Google deprecated its using API.

 Configure Google Drive API Credential
 ----------------------------------------